 SET TRANSACTION ISOLATION LEVEL SNAPSHOT; BEGIN TRAN -- Verify that version of the previous synchronization is valid. -- Obtain the version to use next time. -- Obtain changes.
 COMMIT TRAN

 For more information about snapshot transactions, see SET TRANSACTION ISOLATION LEVEL (Transact-SQL).

 There are alternatives to using snapshot isolation, but they require more work to make sure all application requirements are met.
-To make sure the last_synchronization_version is valid and data is not removed by the cleanup process before changes are obtained, do the following:
+To make sure the last_synchronization_version is valid and data isn't removed by the cleanup process before changes are obtained, follow these steps:

 Check last_synchronization_version after the calls to CHANGETABLE().